Palestine–Serbia relations: History

-In late 1999, during a time when Serbia's government was increasingly isolated internationally for its actions in the Yugoslav Wars, the Palestinian Authority invited Serbian President Slobodan Milošević to celebrate Orthodox Christmas in the city of Bethlehem in the West Bank.
-Israel, meanwhile, threatened to turn President Milošević over to the International Criminal Court if he ever crossed Israeli-controlled borders.
-In the end, Milošević did not attend the ceremonies.
+In late 1999, during a time when Serbia was increasingly isolated internationally for its actions in the Yugoslav Wars, the Palestinian Authority invited Serbian President Slobodan Milošević to celebrate Orthodox Christmas in the city of Bethlehem in the West Bank.
+An Israeli spokesman said that Milošević would probably be detained if he entered most countries, including Israel, as he had been indicted by the International Criminal Court.
+Milošević did not ultimately attend the ceremonies.

+Tomislav Nikolić, President of Serbia, visited Palestine at the invitation of President Abu Mazen in 2013.

-A memorandum of understanding was signed between the Ministries of Foreign Affairs of Serbia and Palestine on 9 June 2015 during the visit of President Mahmoud Abbas to Belgrade.
-It was agreed to hold consultations on an annual basis, as well as the development of economic relations and the opening of cooperation programs in various sectors.
+President of Palestine Mahmoud Abbas visited Serbia accompanied by Riyad al-Maliki in 2015 and opened the embassy of Palestine in Belgrade, in the presence of the President of Serbia, Tomislav Nikolić.
+On that occasion, a memorandum of understanding was signed between the ministries of foreign affairs and was agreed to hold consultations on an annual basis, as well as the development of economic relations and the opening of cooperation programs in various sectors.